RasaHQ/rasa/docs/core/responses.rst

 To do so, you can ``POST`` an intent to the `trigger_intent endpoint <../../api/http-api/#operation/triggerConversationIntent>`_.
-The intent, let's call it ``EXT_sensor``, will be treated as if the user had sent a message with this intent.
+The intent, let's call it ``EXTERNAL_sensor``, will be treated as if the user had sent a message with this intent.
 You can even provide a dictionary of entities as parameters, e.g. ``{"temperature": "high"}``.
 For your bot to respond, we recommend you use the :ref:`mapping-policy` to connect the sent intent ``EXT_sensor`` with the action you want your bot to execute, e.g. ``utter_warn_temperature``.